Anivice/Sysdarft/doc/Sysdarft.md

 [^1]: opcode: The field that denotes the operation and format of an instruction [@ComputerOrganizationAndDesign].

-[^2]: When a field following another field will not fit into a partially-filled storage unit, it may be split between units, or the unit may be padded.
+[^2]: When a field following another field will not fit into a partially filled storage unit, it may be split between units, or the unit may be padded.
 An unnamed field with width 0 forces this padding, so that the next field will begin at the edge of the next allocation unit.